Tutorial 08: State Memory - Managing Conversation Context and Data

 # Use DatabaseSessionService or VertexAiSessionService - Verify

-prefix is used - Ensure
+user:prefix is used - Ensure

-is called (framework does this automatically)
+append_eventis called (framework does this automatically)

-Issue 2: temp:
+Issue 2: temp: State Appears Emptyβ

-but it's not available later
+Problem: Set temp:score but it's not available later

-state is intentionally discarded after invocation
+Cause: temp: state is intentionally discarded after invocation

-Solution: Use session state (no prefix) or user:
+Solution: Use session state (no prefix) or user: prefix if needed later

-Issue 3: Memory Search Returns Nothing
+Issue 3: Memory Search Returns Nothingβ

 Problems & Solutions: